kjtanaka/teefaa/doc/source/index.rst

     Hello World!

 .. note::
+   * Prerequisites and installation are written below.
+   * There are two ways, ISO boot and PXE boot, for baremetal machine.
-   Details about ISO/PXE boot setting is written on the next pages.
+     Which is explained on the next pages.

 Characteristics
 ---------------